We-Gold/algernon-js/README.md

 // directionBetweenCells: 0b0100 or South
 ```

+### Data Structures

+Internally used data structures are now available as well.

+The two currently available are: `createDisjointSet` and `createMinHeap`.

 ## Benchmarks

 _Benchmarks were run on a M2 MacBook Air with a minimum of 50 samples each._